dmbarbour/wikilon/docs/AboutABC.md

 ## Why a New Bytecode?

-Awelon project has a vision for human-computer interaction that places users within the environment rather than above or apart from it.
-This vision includes alternative [application models](ApplicationModel.md) where humans and software agents operate upon a codebase in a shared environment, and a [linked evaluation model](AboutAO.md) that preserves ad-hoc structure meaningful to humans and software agents.
+Awelon project has a vision for human-computer interaction that places users within the environment rather than above or apart from it, where all HCI is modeled as software development and live programming.
+This vision includes non-conventional [application models](ApplicationModel.md) where humans and software agents operate upon a codebase in a shared environment, and a [linked evaluation model](AboutAO.md) that preserves ad-hoc structure meaningful to humans and software agents.

 Most bytecodes aren't designed with such applications in mind.

-ABC has many unusual features that make it suitable for Awelon project:
+What sets ABC apart from other bytecodes:

+ABC is evaluated by local, confluent rewriting without any unrepresentable terms.
+Hence, *we may take any ABC subprogram and evaluate it* into another representation of the same program.
+This is similar to how `2 + 3` evaluates to `5`.

+ABC evaluation is pure, without side-effects.
+Hence we're free to cache, replicate, or replay any computation for reasons of performance or comprehension.
+Effects and IO must be handled by external software agents, if at all - e.g. via [process networks](KPN_Effects.md) or RESTful [application models](ApplicationModel.md).

+ABC avoids entanglement with its computing environment.
+It We can take any ABC subprogram and evaluate it into another ABC representation of the same subprogram (much like `2 + 3` evaluates to `5`).
+Further, that representation

+ABC is purely functional

+ABC avoids entanglement with its computing environment.
+There are no pointers, no jumps, no variables, no side-effects.
+This greatly simplifies problems of serializing, distributing, and persisting computations.
+The tradeoff is the need for any effects to be carried out by external software agents, e.g. modeling monadic effects or a [process network](KPN_Effects.md) to model input and  IO.

+ABC is evaluated by local, confluent, context-free rewriting.

+ABC is concatenative

+ABC is concatenative.
+Composition of functions is easily represented by concatenation of bytecode.

+ A

+ABC is serializable as plain UTF-8 text, and hence may be viewed with normal text editors.

+ABC avoids entanglement with its computing environment.

+A first class function or incomplete computation is easily

+ABC is easily serialized, shared, persisted, rendered.
+Relevantly, ABC avoids entanglement with the environment, and first-class functions within ABC

+* Easily serialized, shared, persisted, and rendered.
+Relevantly, ABC avoids entanglement with the environment

 * ABC is **easily serialized and rendered**.
 ABC has a plain-text encoding that directly embeds numbers and literals.
 Thus, even a simple text editor can provide a useful view for debugging and comprehending code.
 AO is designed for use with editable views, projectional editors.
 Sophisticated graphical renderings are feasible.